The Episcopal Network for Economic Justice

 Online ENEJ Contribution Form

 Convention is an exciting time in our church life; particularly for ENEJ as it provides a formal stage to raise significant issues within the church and broader world.
-This year at General Convention ENEJ supports the following resolutions: D023 Support for Care Workers, D046 Supporting Child Welfare Systems and Foster Care, D047 Addressing Our Models for Mission and Ministry, D048 Supporting Public Investment in Post High-School Education and Training.
+This year at General Convention ENEJ supports the following resolutions: C003 - On Affordable Housing, D021 - Support for Child Labor Protections D044 - Task Force on Church Property Development, D057 - Advocate for Housing Solutions.
 Please vote in favor of these resolutions for the benefit of our entire communty.

-ENEJ in collaboration with UBE has also produced issue papers pertinent to the 80th General Convention.
+ENEJ has also produced issue papers pertinent to the 81st General Convention.
 These Issue Papers highlight critical issues while providing just responses to addressing the problems.
-Topics are: Education, Foster Care, Gender Inequality, Health Care, Incarceration, Unions, Voting Rights, and the Wealth Gap.

 Remember to provide at least a $10 tip each day and every day for housekeeping.
-Consider tipping $20 due to the shortened Convention schedule.
 Tipping each day is significant because a different staff member may clean your room each day.
 This is a tangible way to have a positive impact on someone's life.
 A handout with general tipping guidelines is available

 To become a member of the ENEJ network and receive our newsletter, write to Steven Simpkins at simpkins.steven16@gmail.com or fill out the form below.